howardginsburg/HomeAssistant/Raspberry Pi with VPN/Readme.md

-# Attempt 3 - Home Assistant and ZoneMinder
+# Raspberry Pi with VPN

 After learning that T-Mobile does not support port forwarding, my next attempt was to try setting up a VPN to get remote access.